Joefferz/Prog2-Project/README.md

 ## HOW TO RUN

-Dowload this project's ZIP file by clicking:

-> <>Code --> Download ZIP
+Download this project's ZIP file by clicking: <>Code --> Download ZIP

->
-> Next, run project via src/Main.java
+### RECOMMENDED

+Depending on which IDE you have, you may need to search up how to import the project <br>
+and how to add gson 2.10.1 to your library

+1. Open your IDE
+2. Import the project
+3. Add Gson 2.10.1 library to the project
+4. Run Main.java

 ---